armijnhemel/binaryanalysis-ng/maintenance/crawlers/README-debian-crawler.md

 # Automatically downloading

-To automatically download from a Debian mirror adapt the configuration file and
+To automatically download from one or more Debian mirrors adapt the configuration file (for example: `debian-config.yaml`) and run:
-run:

-    $ python3 debiancrawler.py -c crawler.config
+    $ python3 debiancrawler.py download --config=debian-config.yaml

-This will download the `ls-lR.gz` file from the Debian mirror, parse it and download all packages and architectures that are mentioned in the configuration file.
+This will download the `ls-lR.gz` file from each Debian mirror, parse it and download all packages and architectures that are mentioned in the configuration file.